 (3) Purchase, take, receive, lease as lessee, take by

 gift, legacy, or otherwise acquire, own, hold, use, and otherwise deal in and with any real or personal property, or any interest therein, wherever situated.

 (4) Sell, convey, mortgage, pledge, lease as lessor,

 and otherwise dispose of all or any part of its property and assets.

-(5) Lend money to and otherwise assist its members and
+(5) Lend money to and otherwise assist its members